 6.6.1 Introduction

 This solution addresses Key Issue #5 by secure provisioning of the group key for multicast via NAS signalling.
-The normal procedures for UDM – 3rd party AS exposure are reused via NEF for the interaction between UDM and V2X Key Management Server.
+The normal procedures for UDM – 3rd party AS exposure are reused via NEF for the interaction between UDM and V2X Key Management Server (KMF).

 6.6.2 Solution details

-The V2X Key Management Server (KMF) may be co-located with the V2X AS and is responsbile for the group key management.
+The V2X Key Management Server (KMF) may be co-located with the V2X AS and is responsible for the group key management.